mjcasy/infohet/README.md

-Package for the quantification of the information content of single-cell RNA-sequencing data-sets, and how much of this information has been captured by clustering.
+Package for the quantification of the information content of single-cell RNA-sequencing data-sets, and how much of this information has been explained by clustering.
 Based on the quantification of information in heterogeneity (infohet).

 ## Installation